arjunguha/compsci220-scala/website/hw/sudoku/index.md

     123456789 123456789 123456789 | 123456789 123456789 123456789 | 123456789 123456789 123456789

-With this representation, when we place a value at a cell, we eliminate it from the other cells in the same row, column, and box (known as the *peers*).
-For example, if we place 5 at the top-left corner of the empty board and elimiate 5 from the peers of the top-left corner, we get the following board:
+With this representation, when we place a value at a cell, we eliminate it from the other cells in the same row, column, and box (collectively known as the *peers* of a cell).
+For example, if we place 5 at the top-left corner of the empty board, we can elimiate 5 from the peers of the top-left corner:

         5     1234 6789 1234 6789 | 1234 6789 1234 6789 1234 6789 | 1234 6789 1234 6789 1234 6789
     1234 6789 1234 6789 1234 6789 | 123456789 123456789 123456789 | 123456789 123456789 123456789